metaplex-foundation/developer-hub/src/pages/toolbox/index.md

 - [SPL Memo](#spl-memo).
 The native Solana program that allows us to attach memos to transactions.
 - [SPL Address Lookup Table](#spl-address-lookup-table).
 The native Solana program that allows us to manage lookup tables.
 - [SPL Compute Budget](#spl-compute-budget).
 The native Solana program that allows us to manage compute units.
 - [MPL System Extras](#mpl-system-extras).
-An immutable Metaplex program that allows us to create accounts without needing to fetch the rent exemption.
+An immutable Metaplex program that offers a few extra low-level features on top of SPL System.
 - [MPL Token Extras](#mpl-token-extras).
 An immutable Metaplex program that offers a few extra low-level features on top of SPL Token.

 ## SPL System

 The instructions of the SPL System program can be used to create new uninitialized accounts on-chain and transfer SOL between wallets.
 You can read more about the SPL System program in [Solana's official documentation](https://docs.solana.com/developing/runtime-facilities/programs).

-Note that, if you need to create an account that requires less than 10Kb of space, you may be interested in the `createAccountWithRent` instruction of the [MPL System Extras program](#mpl-system-extras).
+Note that, you may be interested in the [MPL System Extras program](#mpl-system-extras) which offers a few convenient instructions when dealing creating accounts and transferring SOL.

 {% dialect-switcher title="Interact with SPL System" %}
 {% dialect title="JavaScript" id="js" %}